- Capital: Lisbon

 You can help Portuguese families improve their living conditions by taking one or more of the following actions:

 Tithe: Establish a strong and rewarding tithe partnership to help build houses globally!
-Quote 813801, PORTUGAL on your checks sent to: Habitat for Humanity International, Attn: Affiliate Tithe, 121 Habitat St. Americus, GA 31709
+Quote 813801, PORTUGAL on your checks sent to: Habitat for Humanity International, Attn: Affiliate Tithe, 322 West Lamar Street, Americus, Georgia 31709-3543 USA.

 To learn more about Habitat projects in Portugal or in other parts of the region, please contact us.

 Habitat for Humanity Europe, Middle East and Africa